Faustian Bargains

 - source Duff and Phelps

-Time has come once again to become "Goodwill hunters" in relation to earnings given most analysts rarely take into account these “earnings rogue waves” in their earnings forecasts… You’ve been warned.
+Time has come once again to become "Goodwill hunters" in relation to earnings, given most analysts rarely take into account these "earnings rogue waves" in their earnings forecasts… You've been warned.

 "If it had not been for the shame of humiliating myself before so immense an assembly, I might have voluntarily fallen at the feet of this generous gambler, to thank him for his unheard-of munificence.
 But little by little, after I had left him, an incurable defiance entered into me; I dared no longer believe in so prodigious a happiness, and as I went to bed, making over again my nightly prayer by means of all that remained in me in the matter of faith, I repeated in my slumber: "My God, my Lord, my God!
 Do let the Devil keep his word with me!" - The Generous Gambler, Charles Baudelaire.